junxit/us-congress-bills-111/bill.md

 - **(c)** *Report* Not later than 180 days after the date of enactment of this Act, the Administrator shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Science, Commerce, and Transportation of the Senate a copy of the plan developed under subsection (a) and an explanation of how the Administration will implement the plan.
 - **(d)** *Deadline for beginning implementation of plan* Not later than one year after the date of enactment of this Act, the Administrator shall begin implementation of the plan developed under subsection (a).

-## § 14.
+## § 15.
 Safety management systems

 - **(a)** *Rulemaking* The Administrator of the Federal Aviation Administration shall conduct a rulemaking proceeding to require all part 121 air carriers to implement a safety management system.
-- **(b)** *Matters to consider* In conducting the rulemaking under subsection (a), the Administrator shall consider including each of the following as a part of the safety management system:
+- **(b)** *Matters to consider* In conducting the rulemaking under subsection (a), the Administrator shall consider, at a minimum, including each of the following as a part of the safety management system:
   - **(1)** An aviation safety action program.
   - **(2)** A flight operational quality assurance program.
   - **(3)** A line operations safety audit.